 Nowadays, with the information superhighway, and media explosion, you are hit from all angles by all sorts of ads, all with one thing on their mind - MONEY!
 Companies like Panasonic and Sony have diversified from their mainstream products to include cameras at the top of their agenda.
 And they're doing well!

 Since I first bought a camera (way back in 1980) a lot has changed!
 To supplement my income whilst serving a one-year apprenticeship with a local photographer, I worked in the local camera shop where I lived!

-It was great, I got to play with all the latest cameras and lenses that I had just read about in my favourite camera mag.
+It was great.
+I got to play with all the latest cameras and lenses that I had just read about in my favourite camera mag.

-Yes!
-Yes!
 Nostalgia is great, but what is your point?

-Ok!
 What else do I look out for?

 Here are some more pointers…